thiagolocatelli/parse4j/README.md

 		});
 ```

-To delete an object, just call the method delete()
+To delete an object, just call the method delete().

 ```Java
 	gameScore.delete();